Jinhu-Wang/TreeSeparation/README.md

 ```
 Notably, the first column is the **index of tree** of which this point is assigned.
 The last three columns are randomly designated color for the points of a same tree.

-The individual tree delineation results are given as the figure below:
+The individual tree delineation results are given as the figures below:
 ![Individual tree delineation results](Results/test-02-results-1.0-0.7-3.png)
 ![Individual tree delineation results](Results/test-02-results-1.0-0.7-3_01.png)
 ![Individual tree delineation results](Results/test-03-results-1.0-0.5-3.png)